Save money with Rush ACLS

-After you complete the test, you will be able to access a virtual copy of your ACLS, BLS or PALS card.
-You are given unlimited access to a virtual card through the customer workroom.
-In case you lose your physical card, you can use this as proof of certification.
+After you complete the test, you will be able to access a virtual copy of your ACLS, BLS or PALS certificate(eCard).
+You are given unlimited access to a virtual certificate(eCard) through the customer workroom.
+In case you lose your physical certificate, you can use this as proof of certification.

-Aside from your BLS, PALS or ACLS instant provider card, we will also mail you a hard-copy version of your card via FedEx.
-You should always keep this card with you to use as proof of certification.
+Aside from your BLS, PALS or ACLS instant provider eCard, we will also mail you a hard-copy version of your eCard(certificate) via FedEx.
+You should always keep this certificate with you to use as proof of certification.
 The certificate is shipped only if it is requested.

 While our competitors charge an additional $30.00 for next-day shipping, Rush ACLS provides unmatched FedEx shipping for free, if a hard-copy certificate is requested.
 This means that our international shipping is also free.

 Rush ACLS offers online BLS, PALS and ACLS training to customers throughout the United States and internationally.
 All our courses are based on the most recent guidelines of the American Heart Association.
 Try our online courses today so you’ll know what other medical professionals are saying; that online recertification is the most hassle-free way to recertify!

 Staying healthy in Missouri